IQSS/dataverse.harvard.edu/doc/globus/download.md

 ## 4. Borealis Globus App

 The download process relies on an extra software component, [dataverse-globus](https://github.com/scholarsportal/dataverse-globus), a web tool that serves as an interface between Dataverse and Globus.
-It is being developed by Borealis (formerly Scholars Portal), the Canadian Dataverse Repository project.
+It is being developed by Victoria Lubitch at Borealis (formerly Scholars Portal), the Canadian Dataverse Repository project.
 Clicking on the Globus Transfer icon in the _File Access_ menu in the Dataverse UI will redirect you to the Borealis app in a new tab.

 The app will in turn redirect you to a Globus login page  (make sure you are using the same Globus account that your instance of Globus Connect Personal is configured with!):